drizmiz/hugo-xmin/README.md

 - Show categories and tags for each post

+This repository is re-licensed under the terms of **MPL v2.0**.
+The original MIT license is preserved and renamed to `MITLicense_Xie.md`.

 The original documentation is kept as-is below.

 ## _Keep it simple, but not simpler_